 Our Internship Program

-The McKinney Scholars Program is coordinated by Betsy Ayankoya, FPG's director of equity, diversity, and inclusion.
+The McKinney Scholars Program is coordinated by Sherra Lawrence; she can be contacted via email at firstname.lastname@example.org email.
 The program is open to students from racially and ethnically diverse backgrounds who are enrolled full-time in an undergraduate degree program at a North Carolina HBCU.
 Students must have completed at least two years of classes and must be in good academic standing.

-The summer internship program provides students with 10 weeks of full-time paid employment, as well as the opportunity to participate in meaningful, project-based work in pursuit of their professional interests and in preparation for their careers.
+The summer internship program, which is a 10-week paid internship program, provides students an opportunity to participate in meaningful, project-based work in pursuit of their professional interests and in preparation for their careers.
 McKinney Scholars will gain familiarity with how FPG contributes to positive outcomes for young children and their families through research and evaluation, implementation, technical assistance, and policy engagement.
 In particular, they will further their understanding of the importance of research, practice, and policy, as well as the interconnections and pathways between each of these areas of work.